gbroques/gpt2-small-js/README.md

 For example, English has ~170,000 words where GPT-2 has ~50,000 tokens in its vocabulary.

-Character-based tokenization also increases the space and time complexity since there are matrices with rows for each token.
+Character-based tokenization also increases the space and time complexity since it increase the number of input tokens.

+Each token receives an embedding.

 There's also low semantic correlation between characters.